DEATH LINE (1972)

 Franka Potente misses the last train in CREEP.

-DEATH LINE’s political themes - the collapse of Empire, class exploitation and high level corruption - were particularly relevant in the early 1970s.
+DEATH LINE’s political themes - collapse of Empire, class exploitation and high level corruption - were particularly relevant in the early 1970s.
 The humanity of the film’s aboveground characters is questioned from the outset.
-Backed with hilariously kitsch striptease music, bowler-hatted civil servant James Manfred OBE (James Cossins) tours the fleshpots of Soho and propositions women on platforms; we later learn that his luxurious home has closed-circuit TV in the bedrooms.
-Similarly, Calhoun is a humorous but ultimately mean-spirited character (we also get a glimpse of his conspicuously lonely bedroom), and Christopher Lee’s cameo as Stratton-Villiers MI5, complete with furled umbrella and Old Etonian tie, sneers at the proletarians.
-Conditions belowground are explored in the virtuoso 360-degree long, leisurely malingering pan of The Man’s den, culminating in his moaning over a dying companion (June Turner).
-Indeed, the skeletal sets and fetid atmosphere clearly acted as a key inspiration behind Robert Burns’ design for THE TEXAS CHAINSAW MASSACRE (1974).
+Backed with kitsch striptease music, bowler-hatted civil servant James Manfred OBE (James Cossins) tours Soho and propositions women on platforms; we later learn that his luxurious home has closed-circuit TV in the bedrooms.
+Similarly, Calhoun is a humorous but ultimately mean-spirited character, and Christopher Lee’s cameo as Stratton-Villiers MI5, complete with furled umbrella and Old Etonian tie, sneers at the proletarians.
+Conditions belowground are explored in the virtuoso 360-degree long, leisurely malingering pan of The Man’s den, culminating in his moaning over a dying companion (June Turner); the skeletal sets and fetid atmosphere clearly acted as a key inspiration behind Robert Burns’ design for THE TEXAS CHAINSAW MASSACRE.

 One of the partially consumed cadavers suspended from a wall in the neglected gem DEATH LINE (affectionately released as RAW MEAT in the United States).